Dedalus9/openscope-community-predictive-processing/docs/experimental-plan.md

 - Examining the emergence of prediction signals in both single neurons and neural populations
 - Testing multiple hypotheses including predictive coding vs. static tuning, predictive activity, pattern completion, and changes in population representation structure

-### Mismatch Responses Across Different Types of Predictions
+### III.
+Mismatch responses across different types of predictions

 We will compare neural responses across our five experimental paradigms to determine: